 The state of Colorado has traditionally had some very strict laws when it came to gambling, but things started to shift a bit in 1991.
 That year, casino gambling was legalized for the very first time, though strict laws remained in place.

 All casino gambling was restricted to casinos located in remote towns in the Rocky Mountains, and gambling limits were put in place.
-The maximum wager that was allowed was $100, limiting options for casinos.
+The maximum wager allowed was $100, limiting options for casinos.

 In 2014, lawmakers attempted to expand the gaming industry, looking to approve racetrack casinos.
-Lawmakers also made an attempt to legalize online casino gaming, but both of these efforts fell short.
+Lawmakers also attempted to legalize online casino gaming, but both of these efforts fell short.

 It wasn’t until the repeal of PASPA in 2018 that the state started looking into the possibility of legalizing sports betting.
 That decision by the Supreme Court paved the way for states all across the country to legalize and launch sports betting in their respective states.

-House Bill 19-1327 was introduced in early 2019, and it set out to legalize both retail and mobile sports betting in the state of Colorado.
-That bill quickly passed through the state legislature and was signed into law by the governor.
+Introduced in early 2019, House Bill 19-1327 set out to legalize both retail and mobile sports betting in the state of Colorado.
+The bill quickly passed through the state legislature and was signed into law by the governor.

 In November 2019, voters were required to pass a referendum to legalize the industry, and the measure passed by the slimmest of margins.
 This allowed lawmakers to create rules and regulations to guide the industry, and sports betting officially began on May 1, 2020.